Genouka/Xeonjia/README.md

 ## Translate

 You can use [Weblate](https://translate.deepdaikon.xyz/engage/xeonjia/) if you want to help with the translation of Xeonjia.
-If your language is missing click on "Start new translation".
+If your language is missing click on the ["Start new translation"](https://translate.deepdaikon.xyz/projects/xeonjia/story/) button.

 [<img src="https://translate.deepdaikon.xyz/widgets/xeonjia/-/multi-auto.svg" alt="Translation status">](https://translate.deepdaikon.xyz/engage/xeonjia/)